 Our recommendation is to seek professional help, preferably professionals that have been trained and certified through the Shepherd Institute .
 These professionals can provide you with safe, effective, non-toxic DIY products and guidance for successful home treatments that are very reasonable.
 They can also provide in-clinic or in-house treatment services.

 Lice Spies are professionally trained and certified through the Shepherd Institute .
-We provide safe, non-toxic, natural head lice checks, treatment services, DIY & preventive products.
+We provide safe, non-toxic, natural head lice checks, treatment services, DIY & preventive products at our Edmonds clinic.
 Located on the corner of Edmonds Way and 236th Street Southwest in Edmonds, WA, appointments can be booked online, anytime of day or night at www.licespies.com.